com-480-data-visualization/project-2024-group-era/README.md

 Besides dataset pre-processing and cleaning mentioned in the **Dataset** section, we conducted exploratory data analysis.
 The details of pre-processing, cleaning, and EDA can be seen in [EDA.ipynb](https://github.com/JiananAlvin/com480_data_viz_group_era/blob/master/EDA.ipynb).
 We present basic statistics as follows:

-1. The number of animals in each conservation status, where categories represent:
+1. **The number of animals in each conservation status**, where categories represent:

 - NT: Near Threatened
 - VU: Vulnerable